HarlemSquirrel/HarlemSquirrel.github.io/_posts/2016-02-14-classroom-library.markdown

   end
 {% endhighlight %}

 Now, the next issue was that I initially had to include the `Helpers` class in each controller.
 Well, I went back to a previous Learn lab and saw that this was simply moved to a `helpers.rb` file inside a `helpers` directory inside my `app` directory.
-All I had to do was to move this and...viola!
-I no longer had to include that class in my each controller file.
+All I had to do was to move this and...voila!
+I no longer had to include that class in each controller file.

-Another thing I wanted to do was to customize the layout for users logged in verses not logged in.
-However, this through errors when trying to find a user by `session[:id]` when `session[:id]` was nil.
+Another thing I wanted to do was to customize the layout for users logged in versus not logged in.
+However, this threw errors when trying to find a user by `session[:id]` when `session[:id]` was nil.
 Yikes.
 I addressed this in two ways.
 First, I built a check into one of my helper methods...

 {% highlight ruby %}
   def self.is_logged_in?(session)